getdnsapi/getdns/README.md

 A suite of regression tests are included with the library, if you make changes or just want to sanity check things on your system take a look at src/test.
 You will need to install [libcheck](https://libcheck.github.io/check/).
 The check library is also available from many of the package repositories for the more popular operating systems.
+Note: The tests currently only run on Linuxes because of a dependancy on bash.

 ## DNSSEC dependencies